 Even more dramatic was the results from a group of people who had pre-diabetic signs.
 Their blood glucose levels improved by 50% compared to the control group.

-If you have any questions at all about apple cider vinegar, or indeed any of our products, please do not hesitate to send us an email or give us a call.
+If you have any questions about apple cider vinegar or any of our other products please feel free to contact us by sending an email or calling 01884 33037.

 |1||Paulissian, R 'Medicine in Ancient Assyria and Babylonia' Journal of Assyrian Academic Studies, July 2012.|

 |2||Diamantis A. & Grammaticos P.C., 'Useful known and unknown views of the father of modern medicine, Hippocrates and his teacher Democritus', Hellenic Journal of Nuclear Medicine 2008 Jan-Apr;11(1):2-4.|

 |3||'Hippocrates.
 The genuine works of Hippocrates :translated from the Greek with a preliminary discourse and annotations' New York : William Wood & Co.|